Dusty Baker on life after the Nationals: ‘This was the toughest wound’

 Former Nationals manager Dusty Baker has found plenty of things to do since Washington decided not to extend his contract after the 2017 season.
 He’s a special adviser to the San Francisco Giants, whom he managed from 1993 to 2002.
 He runs a family winery and solar panel business.
-He has a plot of land in Hawaii he’s looking to develop.
-His son plays college baseball for California and spent his summer playing ball in Cape Cod.
+He has a plot of land in Hawaii that he’s looking to develop.
+His son plays college baseball for California and spent his summer playing ball on Cape Cod.

-And amid it all, Baker still finds time to ruminate on baseball and life and how the two dance together and apart.
-As the Nationals sink out of the pennant race, players have texted him, “Hey, Bake, we miss you,” he told The Athletic’s Ken Rosenthal.
-As players’ old, offensive tweets get dredged up online, baseball’s contemporary leaders look to Baker, an elder statesman and one of baseball’s preeminent minority luminaries, for guidance.
+And amid it all, Baker still finds time to ruminate on baseball and life, and how the two dance together and apart.
+As the Nationals sink out of the pennant race, players have texted him, “Hey, Bake, we miss you,” he told the Athletic’s Ken Rosenthal.
+As players’ old, offensive tweets get dredged up, baseball’s contemporary leaders look to Baker, an elder statesman and one of baseball’s preeminent minority luminaries, for guidance.

-Rosenthal published Friday the transcript of a one-hour, 15-minute interview with Baker that discusses Baker’s life away from the game, away from the Nationals and baseball’s contemporary issues.
+Rosenthal published Friday the transcript of a 1-hour, 15-minute interview with Baker that discusses Baker’s life away from the game, away from the Nationals and away from baseball’s contemporary issues.
 Here are the juiciest bits:

 On Baker’s life one year removed from baseball

 I figured out that the times I was out [of the game], I was at the top of the salary scale.
 You figure, I lost $10 million to $12 million, with no supplemental income.
 This is the first time a position was made for me.
-Most guys when they get out of the game, especially white guys, they come up with, “Assistant to this or that.”
+Most guys when they get out of the game, especially white guys, they come up with “assistant to this or that.”
 Then you’ve got supplemental income.
 You might not be making what you were making before.
 But you’ve got something.

 Every once in a while, it gets a little tough, because you miss the competition.
 You don’t miss pre- and postgame at all.
 What you miss are the guys and the competition of playing.
 I’ve been competing forever, my whole life.
 Now I’m competing in a different world, which is kind of fun.
 But it’s not as scrupulous as sports is, not nearly as honest.
 If I thought there was some B.S. in baseball, there is some big B.S. out in the business world.